zoeskan/MCB185/unit0-setup.md

 ls
 ```

-Linux and Mac users will see directories (folders) for Desktop, Documents,
+Linux and Mac users will see familiar folder names like Desktop, Documents,
-Downloads, as well as other directories that depend on your specific operating
+Downloads, as well as other folders or files you may possess in your home
+directory.
+In Unix, we call folders "directories".
+They mean the same thing.
-system.
-Cygwin users will not see anything at all because Cygwin doesn't create
+Cygwin users will not see names after `ls` because Cygwin doesn't automatically
-any directories for you.
+create any directories for you.
+That's okay.
+We will be creating some of our
+own very soon.

-Your home directory is located at a specific point in your filesystem.
-The root
+Your home directory is located at a specific address in your filesystem.
+The
-of the Unix filesystem is `/`.
-All directories and files are hierarchically
+root of the Unix filesystem is `/`.
+All directories and files are
-under "slash".
-For example, your home directory might be in `/home/your_name`
+hierarchically under "slash".
+For example, your home directory might be in
-or `/Users/your_name`.
-The exact location depends on your operating system.
+`/home/your_name` or `/Users/your_name`.
+The exact location depends on your
-Let's examine the path to your home directory with the `pwd` command, which
+operating system.
+Let's examine the path to your home directory with the `pwd`
-stands for "print working directory".
+command, which stands for "print working directory".

 ```
 pwd